Browser service

 Browser service or Computer Browser Service is a feature of Microsoft Windows to let users easily browse and locate shared resources in neighboring computers.
-This is done by aggregating the information in a single computer "Browse Master" (or "Master Browser").
+This is done by aggregating the information in a single computer browse master (or master browser).
 All other computers contact this computer for information and display in the Network Neighborhood window.

-Browser service runs on MailSlot / Server Message Block and thus can be used with all supported transport protocol such as NBF ("NetBEUI"), NBX (IPX/SPX) and NBT (TCP/IP).
+Browser service runs on mailslot and Server Message Block and thus can be used with all supported transport protocol such as NBF ("NetBEUI"), NBX (IPX/SPX) and NBT (TCP/IP).
 Browser service relies heavily on broadcast, so it is not available across network segments separated by routers.
 Browsing across different IP subnets need the help of Domain Master Browser, which is always the Primary Domain Controller (PDC).
 Therefore, browsing across IP subnets is not possible in a pure workgroup network.

 In Windows XP

 In Windows XP, Computer Browser Service provides backwards compatibility for versions that don't use Active Directory.
 For My Network Places, Windows Explorer, and the net view command, Computer Browser is still needed in XP.